hauckshane/DataViz_Final_Project/classmate_projects.md

 ## March 28

 Kaden: Looking at NHL hockey data of a specific team looking at power play statistics and how more shots during a power play usually leads to more goals.

+## March 30

+Charlie: Working on r package to scrape and help users create graphs of ECAC hockey stats.